guneetsura/fixmydamnwindows/README.md

 ## ❗ Disclaimer

-TThese scripts make changes to your system configuration and files.
+These scripts make changes to your system configuration and files.
 Use at your own risk.
 Always **back up important data** before proceeding.